Skip to content

 UrlAliasRouter

-UrlAliasRouter (Ibexa\Bundle\Core\Routing\UrlAliasRouter): This router uses the UrlAliasService to associate the semanticPathinfo to a Location.
-If it finds a Location, the request receives the attributes locationId and contentId, viewType is set to full, and the _controller is set to ibexa_content:viewAction for now.
+UrlAliasRouter (Ibexa\Bundle\Core\Routing\UrlAliasRouter): This router uses the UrlAliasService to associate the semanticPathinfo to a location.
+If it finds a location, the request receives the attributes locationId and contentId, viewType is set to full, and the _controller is set to ibexa_content:viewAction for now.

 The locale_listener (priority 16) sets the request's _locale attribute.